opticdev/optic/domain/spec.md

 # Seamless API Specifications
-The Seamless API Specification describes the behaviors and evolution of Restful APIs.
+The Seamless API Specification describes the evolution of HTTP APIs.
+The spec relies on the Command Query Responsibility Segregation (CQRS) pattern.

+Typically specs try to achieve the goals of human and machine readability and writability in one representation.
+These representations rarely service any of these concerns optimally leading to a sub-par experience for developers.

+By separating these concerns, CQRS enables the Seamless spec to provide optimized experiences across the board.
+The spec provides commands that encapsulate the ways in which we intend for the specification to change, and queries encapsulate the questions we wish to answer about the specification.

-**Persistence**: An immutable event stream is used to store a sequence of every change made to an API throughout its history.
+**How does the Seamless persist an API's spec?**: An immutable event stream is used to store a sequence of every change made to an API throughout its history.
 These events can be stored in a database or saved as a JSON array in a single file.

-**Domain Engine**: This project contains the domain engine that powers the Seamless Spec.
+**Domain Engine**: This repository contains the domain engine that powers the Seamless Spec.
 The domain is responsible for handling commands, persisting events, and responding to queries.
 It is fully open source, and can run in Node or the JVM.

-The spec relies on the CQRS pattern to separate the read models from write models.
-By separating the concerns of making a spec human readable, human writable and machine readable, CQRS enables the Seamless spec to provide optimised experiences across the board.

-Further Reading:
-- Domain driven design
-- Command Query Responsibility Segregation (CQRS)
-- Event Sourcing
+> If some of these concepts are new to you, consider reading more about the following topics: Domain driven design, Command Query Responsibility Segregation (CQRS), Event Sourcing

 ### Reading From the Spec
 The events can be played back to build a projection of the API's current defined behavior.